We investigate language skills in atypical development paths and collaborate with associations in our environment.

 Urtzi is a permanent researcher at the Centre National de la Recherche Scientifique (CNRS) and director of the IKER Research Center (UMR 5478) dedicated to the study of the Basque language and texts.
 He obtained his PhD in 2005 (UPV / EHU).
 His current research focuses on the study of the syntax-semantics and semantics-pragmatics interfaces by combining the methods of theoretical and experimental linguistics.

-Marta is a Juan de la Cierva postdoctoral researcher at the University of the Basque Country (UPV / EHU).
-Her research focuses on the fields of philosophy of mind and psychology, with special interest in the nature of thought, language and experience.
-She has worked on inner speech and its relationship with cognition and is interested in examining the role of inner speech in cognitive processes in people with ASC.
+Valentina is a Juan de la Cierva postdoctoral researcher at the University of the Basque Country (UPV/EHU).
+Her research focuses on the philosophy of psychiatry and psychology.
+She has worked on delusions and on the boundary between mental health and pathology.
+She is currently interested in the role that executive functions, affect, and moods play in mental conditions such as schizophrenia, depression, and ASC.

 Óscar Fernández de Gamarra